urness/CS167Fall2025/Project2.md

 Your written markdown sections must include the following:

 ### 1. Problem (2 points)
 State the problem you are trying to solve.
 Include a description of the dataset, the classes involved, and your overall goal.
-Your project should read like a reserach report.
+Your project should read like a research report.

 ### 2. Research (10 points)
 This is where your code and experiments go.